Skip to content

 Setup a cmf-server

-cmf-server is a key interface for the user to explore and track their ML training runs.
-It allows users to store the metadata file on the cmf-server.
-The user can retrieve the saved metadata file and can view the content of the saved metadata file using the UI provided by the cmf-server.
+cmf-server is a key interface for the user to explore and track their ML training runs, allowing users to store the metadata file on the cmf-server.
+The user can retrieve the saved metadata file and view the content of the saved metadata file using the UI provided by the cmf-server.

 Project initialization

-We need to copy the source tree of the example in its own directory (that must be outside the CMF source tree), and using cmf init command initialize dvc remote directory, git remote url, cmf server and neo4j with appropriate dvc backend for this project .
+First, copy the code and data for this example into its own directory (that must be outside the CMF source tree).
+Execute the cmf init command specifying the Data Version Control (dvc) directory, the URL of the git remote, address of the cmf server, and neo4j credentials along with the appropriate dvc backend for this project.

 # Create a separate copy of the example project